Tourism and Travel Around the World : Beaches to Visit Worldwide Beaches to Visit Worldwide - Tourism and Travel Around the World

 Giant's Causeway Beach, Northern Ireland

-This beach is well-known because of its basalt columns that fit together to each other.
+This beach is famous for its basalt columns that fit together perfectly.

-* The columns make a walkway that disappears into the sea.
+• They create a walkway that vanishes into the sea.

-Walking on the Giant's Causeway feels like stepping way back in time.
-The rock formations are so big they're inspiring, and the waves crashing all around you are dramatic.
+• UNESCO named it a World Heritage Site.
+Walking on the Giant's Causeway feels like stepping back in time.
+The rock formations are so huge they inspire awe.
+Waves crash all around you with real drama.

 Pfeiffer Beach is famous for its Keyhole Arch, which is a natural rock shape that frames the ocean view.
 There are times during the year where the sun sets and shines right through the arch, making a bright light to see.
 People take photos here and love nature.
 The beach also has special rock shapes made by the Pacific Ocean.
 The rough coast and big redwood trees make this a place you'll never forget.